How to Make Andhra-Style Mango Pickle (South Indian-Style Avakaya Pachadi)

 No Indian meal is complete without a tangy pickle.
-It is a condiment that is often prepared at home, and those who do not or cannot for any reason make sure they buy it from the market.
+It is a condiment that is often prepared at home, and those who do not or cannot prepare it at home for any reason make sure they buy it from the market.

-- 1 cup sarson ka tel/mustard oil, heated to smoking point to remove its rawness & then allowed to cool down till just warm
+- 1 cup sarson ka tel (mustard oil), heated to smoking point to remove its rawness and then allowed to cool down till just warm

 - 1 kilo raw mangoes, washed, wiped dry, then chopped into small pieces and dried overnight under a fan.
 Discard the seeds

 - In a non-stick pan, dry-roast the fenugreek seeds till they become a shade darker and then the mustard seeds for a minute or so or till it changes color.
 Do it on low flame and keep stirring constantly.

 - Let them cool down and then grind them coarsely.

 - In a large bowl, add all the dry ingredients and stir till they combine well.

 - Add the crushed garlic and mix again.

 - Add the mango pieces and mix till they are coated all over with the spices.

 - Pour the mustard oil and mix till the mangoes get coated well with the oil and spice mixture.
 Let this cool down completely.